1. Mathematical Olympiad in Palestine

 2.1.
 When and where?

-The instruction takes place for 5 full days of instruction per week, Monday through Thursday and on Saturday.
-For Sundays and Fridays, there are cultural-social activity with all the participants in the Summer Camp.
+The instruction takes place for two weeks, for 5 full days of instruction per week, Monday through Thursday and on Saturday.
+For Sundays and Fridays, there are cultural-social activity with all the participants in the Math Summer Camp.
 The time schedule is described in Section 2.5..

 2.2.
 Who are the participants?

-- some of the students who participated in the previous Summer Camps by AKNI.
+- some of the students who participated in the previous Math Summer Camps by AKNI,

-- the best Palestinian universities students in mathematics, of which many are female students, recruited one by one by Dr. Sari Ghanem himself so that they:
+- students in Palestinian universities, of which many are female students, recruited one by one by Dr. Sari Ghanem himself so that they:

 - attend fully the instruction, take notes and learn the material covered in the math camp;